-Analog features include a multi-channel 10/12-bit A/D converter with an integrated temperature sensor circuitry and a LCD driver.
+Analog features include a multi-channel 10/12-bit A/D converter and an integrated temperature sensor circuitry.
 Multiple and extremely flexible Timer Modules provide timing, pulse generation and PWM generation functions.
-Communication with the outside world is catered for by including fully integrated SPI, I2C and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
+Communication with the outside world is catered for by including fully integrated SPI, IC and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.